MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-C-Student-Eligibility/section-668.32.md

 (j) Satisfies the Selective Service registration requirements contained in § 668.37, and, if applicable, satisfies the requirements of § 668.38 and § 668.39 involving enrollment in telecommunication and correspondence courses and a study abroad program, respectively.

-(k) Satisfies the program specific requirements contained in -
+(k) Satisfies the program specific requirements contained in—

 (1) 34 CFR 674.9 for the Federal Perkins Loan program;